 Feel free to come up with your own weighting scheme if you want to handle unusual years.
 That is, the years showing business earnings that are either much higher or lower than normal.

 Let’s say that you need to value a business with the following seller’s discretionary cash flow history over the last 3 years:

 - Year 2: $135,000

 Business net working capital is $50,000; and it has no long-term debt.
-Business leases its premises and, in your judgement, carries no excess assets.
+Business leases its premises and, in your judgement, carries no excess or non-operating assets.

 Scenario 1: Business valuation result using the simple average to calculate the earnings basis

 In this case, your business earnings are just the sum of the 3 annual values divided by 3: